 Here’s a bit of info about the brands that I have recommended.
 Always check that the product you are interested, in case it is made with different materials than listed below.

 Djeco is a French company, which designs unique children’s toys.
-Their products are manufactured to strict quality and safety standards and meets both European and Australian requirements.
+Their products are manufactured to strict quality and safety standards and meet both European and Australian requirements.

 Their wooden musical toys are manufactured from sustainable beech and birch wood and non-toxic paints.